 The issue is complicated.
 The internet has made San Francisco the epicenter of the global tech economy, and the city experienced some of the highest rates of job growth in the US between 2010 and 2014.
 But along with a terrible housing shortage, the rise of the tech sector has increased the cost of living and contributed to other increases in inequality, all of which has spurred widespread resentment of the tech industry across the Bay Area.

-Airbnb’s short-term rentals are just a small subset of the larger housing issues in the Bay Area.
 This brings us back to Prop F. Proponents of the law argued that, in such a tight housing market, any service that removes available units from the housing market can be seen as detrimental.
 In an investigative series on Airbnb’s impact on the city, The San Francisco Chronicle found that least 350 homes were removed from the market as a consequence of the company’s operations.
 (An official study commissioned by the city placed that figure higher, at 925 to 1,960 units.)

 These figures suggest that Airbnb’s short-term rentals are just a small subset of the larger housing issues present in the Bay Area.
 Prop F would not have fixed much about the Bay Area housing crisis; if anything, it may have created more harm.